 Photo Anodization

-When it comes to sheer versatility, it is hard to match the photo anodization process.
-Offering full customization alongside top notch durability, this is an all-around solid marking process.
+When it comes to sheer versatility, the photo anodization process is hard to match.
+Offering full customization alongside top-notch durability, this is an all-around solid marking process.

 MetalPhoto Sample Metal Marker Manufacturing .020 Satin

-Photo anodization embeds a design between layers of aluminum, providing an abrasion resistant image.
-Rated for 20+ years outdoors, the design will also withstand heavy weather conditions.
-As mentioned, this resiliency is crucial for meter marking.
+Photo anodization embeds a design between layers of aluminum, providing an abrasion-resistant image.
+Built to endure 20+ years of outdoor exposure, this design is also engineered to withstand harsh weather conditions.
+As mentioned before, this resilience is crucial for meter marking.

-Outside of durability, photo anodized tags are completely customizable.
+Outside of durability, photo-anodized tags are completely customizable.
 Logos, contact information, and any other information can all be incorporated.
 Many utility organizations use this process to add a bar code or QR code.
-This allows servicers to quickly scan the meter to track and log info.
+This allows servicers to quickly scan the meter to track and log information.

 In addition to custom designs, anodized aluminum nameplates can include a solid background color.
-This is utilized for color coding (i.e. blue for water meter, yellow for electric) or branding purposes.
+This is utilized for color coding (e.g., blue for the water meter, yellow for electricity, etc.) or branding purposes.

 Embossing/Stamping